Optimality of a barrier strategy in a spectrally negative L\'evy model with a level-dependent intensity of bankruptcy: Sensitivity analysis with respect to the bankruptcy rate function

 where $\theta_i, \, i = 1,2,3$ are the distinct roots of $s \mapsto \psi(s) - q$ satisfying $\theta_1 > 0$ and $\theta_2,\, \theta_3 < 0$, and where $D_i = \frac{1}{\psi'(\theta_i)}$.
 Recall that the scale function $Z_q$ can then be computed explicitly by simple integration; see Equation~\eqref{eq:Zq-def}.

 In what follows, to help with comparisons, each bankruptcy rate function will be such that $\phi = 1.5$ and $a = -1$, according to the notation introduced in Definition~\ref{def:bankruptcy-rate-function}.
-As $W_q$ and $Z_q$ are known explicitly, we will be able to compute values of the corresponding Omega scale functions using the iterative scheme described in Lemma~\ref{lem:Recursion:Alternate} together with the convergence result given in Lemma~\ref{lemma:existence_H}.
+As $W_q$ and $Z_q$ are known explicitly, we will be able to compute values of the corresponding Omega scale functions using {Picard iterations (see, e.g., \cite[(46)--(49)]{czarna-et-al_2019})}.

 Also, throughout this analysis, we will compare our results with the case of Parisian ruin at rate $\phi$, i.e., corresponding to $\omega_{\textsc{P}}(x) := \phi \ind_{(-\infty,0)} (x)$.

 Finally, let us fix $q = 0.05$.